 The Hawkesbury is a region which is impacted by bushfires, floods and extreme weather.
 Recently we have had to deal with the challenges of the bushfires touching many in our community, followed closely by floods which impacted many of those same residents.
-COVID-19 restrictions have impacted the way we communicate and engage with, not only these communities but the wider Hawkesbury.
-Our emergency communications are concerned with keeping our community safe during any crisis and in these situations, we usually act as a bridge between the emergency services and Council and the public to ensure that available communication channels are utilised appropriately, effectively and regularly.
+COVID-19 restrictions have impacted the way we communicate and engage with, not only these community's, but the wider Hawkesbury.
+Our emergency communications are focused on keeping our community safe during any crisis.
+In crisis situations, we act as a bridge between the emergency services and the public.

-The emergency service is always the lead authority to ensure that the appropriate message is used to direct the community to use the right channel of the service to avoid conflicting and confusing messages.
+The responding emergency service is always the lead authority to ensure that the appropriate message is used to direct the community to use the right channel of the service to avoid conflicting and confusing messages.

-We could also have to deal with a crisis situation which could be a threat to our business of Council.
-This could be something that would a threat to the health of our business.
+We could also have to deal with a crisis situation which could be a threat to Council's business.
+This could be something that would be a threat to the health of our business.

-A Business Continuity Plan (BCP) has been developed to address these situations.
-A Communication Plan is an addendum to this BCP.
+A Business Continuity Plan has been developed to address these situations.
+A Communication Plan is an addendum to this Business Continuity Plan.